dry-rb/dry-rb.org/source/gems/dry-validation/custom-validation-blocks.html.md

 ---
 title: Custom Validation Blocks
 layout: gem-single
+name: dry-validation
 ---

 Just like [high-level rules](/gems/dry-validation/high-level-rules.html), custom validation blocks are executed only when the values they depend on are valid.
 You can define these blocks using `validate` DSL, they will be executed in the context of your schema objects, which means schema collaborators or external configurations are accessible within these blocks.

 ``` ruby
 UserSchema = Dry::Validation.Form do